gstjohn/codeigniter-sendgrid-newsletter/README.md

-# CodeIgniter-SendGrid-API
+# CodeIgniter-SendGrid-Newsletter

-CodeIgniter-SendGrid-API is a CodeIgniter wrapper for the [SendGrid Newsletter API](http://docs.sendgrid.com/documentation/api/newsletter-api/).
+CodeIgniter-SendGrid-Newsletter is a CodeIgniter wrapper for the [SendGrid Newsletter API](http://docs.sendgrid.com/documentation/api/newsletter-Newsletter/).

 ## Requirements